renoust/talipot/doc/developer/installation.rst

 Requirements
 ------------

-To compile and run Tulip, you will need the following tools/libraries:
+To compile and run Talipot, you will need the following tools/libraries:

 * libqt4-dev
 * libfreetype6-dev